No-Cash-7970/txnDuck/docs/developers.md

 specification](https://www.conventionalcommits.org/en/v1.0.0/).
 These commit
 message guidelines are enforced by [commitlint](https://github.com/conventional-changelog/commitlint/tree/master) in the `commit-msg` Git hook.
-You can choose to use the [commitizen](https://github.com/commitizen/cz-cli) tool to easily write properly formatted commit messages.
+You can use the [commitizen](https://github.com/commitizen/cz-cli) tool to easily write properly formatted commit messages.
 To do so, run the following instead of `git commit` when creating a commit:

 ```bash
 yarn cz
 ```

 ### Common commit message scopes

+> [!NOTE]
+> This is not an exhaustive list.

 - `app`: The app in general.
 Usually for files in the `/src/app` directory.
 - `compose_txn`: The "Compose Transaction" page